-I also use and love Fuji cameras, but I nearly always apply the looks with a preset and not a baked-in look because it gives more control and better results.
-Plus you can use it on any camera or video thanks to LUTS.
+I also love Fuji cameras and they have great profiles like Classic Chrome.
+But I don’t use them much.
+I nearly always apply the looks with a preset and not a baked-in look because it gives more control.
+Plus you can use filmic presets on any camera or even video thanks to LUTS.

 Filmist 1.8 brings better C1 and Lightroom Film Presets!